textileio/powergate/docs/manual_installation.md

 To install [go-ipfs](https://github.com/ipfs/go-ipfs) please refer to its [installation instructions](https://github.com/ipfs/go-ipfs#install).
 Currently, Powergate targets version v0.6.1, so please have that consideration when selecting a version to install.

-Powergate interacts with the IPFS daemon via its HTTP API, so there isn't a hard constrain on where the daemon should run.
+Powergate interacts with the IPFS daemon via its HTTP API, so there isn't a hard constraint on where the daemon should run.
 Depending on how decoupled you might want to do the setup, the daemon can live in the same or different host as `powd`.

 The amount of resources that `go-ipfs` require will depend on the amount of load in the FFS-subsystem of Powergate, but take as a minimum the recommended [official system requirements](https://github.com/ipfs/go-ipfs#system-requirements).
 Recall those requirements are only for the `go-ipfs` daemon, so if you're installing other components in the same host, those are a hard-minimum.

 Apart from CPU/Memory resources consideration, `go-ipfs` is the underlying system behind the _Hot Storage_ abstraction in the FFS module.
 That's to say, it's a datastore which should be fast to store and retrieve data.
-As a consequence, the amount of available storage for `go-ipfs` should be enough to your worst-case scenario estimation of _all_ the data stored in _Hot Storage_ for all FFS instances.
+As a consequence, the amount of available storage for `go-ipfs` should be enough for your worst-case scenario estimation of _all_ the data stored in _Hot Storage_ for all FFS instances.
 Remember that storing data in `go-ipfs` has a slight overhead considering that the IPFS node does some data transformation.
 Despite that same transformation providing deduplication functionality that might compensate the overhead, it's recommended to plan for the worst use-case scenario with an extra threshold.

 A priori, FFS instances can rely on the _Hot Storage_, thus the IPFS node, to go search for a particular piece of data in the public IPFS network which means that the IPFS daemon should have internet connection, and enough bandwidth to satisfy your use case.